 Flowers and Accents

-"Use white-painted lattice at the end of a porch or deck to serve as walls," Yoest says.
+"Use white-painted lattice at the end of a porch or deck to serve as a wall," Yoest says.
 The lattice encloses the space, adding a level of privacy without blocking the view.
-"Then add flowering plants, pillows, a tablecloth and striped rug in red, white, and blue, hang some twinkle lights, and your look is complete."
+"Then add flowering plants, pillows, a tablecloth, and a striped rug in red, white, and blue; hang some twinkle lights and your look is complete."

 An entire color scheme is encapsulated in this pretty porch vignette.
 A painted blue rocker rests on a hand-painted blue-and-white floorcloth.
 A gorgeous red-and-white quilt is draped across the rocker, ready for use on a breezy evening.
-A white distressed table holds a navy planter filled with grass, while a red-ticking striped pillow sits nearby to offer additional comfort.
+A white distressed table holds a navy planter filled with grass, while a red ticking-stripe pillow sits nearby to offer additional comfort.

-Give iconic outdoor furniture a new character with paint.
-Here, a pair of old Adirondack chairs acquire a facelift with blue paint.
+Give iconic outdoor furniture new character with paint.
+Here, old Adirondack chairs acquire a facelift with blue paint.
 A matching settee gets a striped paint treatment with red and white.
 Add patterned cushions to the blue chairs and solid red ones to the striped piece for increased softness and comfort.

 Layered in red, white, and blue, any outdoor space becomes patriotic.
-Set the scene by hanging a flag (hang the union—blue field—at the top left as it is viewed from the street or yard).
+Set the scene by hanging a flag (hang the blue field at the top left as it is viewed from the street or yard).
 Striped fabric, gathered and tied to the porch railing with heavy blue yarn, recalls classic bunting.

 Next Slideshow Easy 4th of July Decorations

 Easy 4th of July DecorationsDecorate your home in the spirit of Independence Day with our red, white, and blue 4th of July decorations.
-From flags to fireworks, these easy decorations cover every July 4th theme you can think of --and they're cute to boot.Begin Slideshow »
+These easy decorations cover every July 4th theme you can think of--including flags and fireworks--and they're cute to boot.Begin Slideshow »